Set Up Development Environment for OroPlatform Based Application¶

 To set up the development environment for Oro applications customization tasks, please follow the steps outlined in the sections below.

-The recommended OS for Oro applications is CentOS.
+The recommended OS for Oro applications is Oracle Linux.
 However, it is possible to set up the development environment on any Linux, Mac, or Windows with WSL2.

 A solid-state drive (SSD) is recommended.
 As Oro application uses lots of files (vendors, cache), an SSD makes everyday development operations much faster than when using HDD.